RSS

 The main prerequisites for the emergence of the concepts of "Software-Defined Networking" (SDN virtualizations) and Network Function Virtualization (NFV) are, first of all, the rapid growth of data traffic and the number of devices connected to the network.

-SDN and NFV Concepts
+SDN and NFV concepts

 The main ideas of SDN include:

-• Separation of data plane and control plane
+• Significant simplification of data plane network elements

 • logically centralized network management performed by a controller with a network operating system installed and implemented on top of network applications;

-• virtualizing physical network resources.
+• Virtualization of physical network resources.

 SDN Architecture Diagram